lassewardenaer/lassewardenaer.github.io/projects/drone.md

 My main responsibility was to create the Kalan Filter, as well as setting up the model in Matlab.
 I was also responsible for most of the testing and tuning og the LQ-controller.

 I learned that creating a system is not allways just to follow steps in a book.
 To create something that is actually enjoyable to use, one has to test it in different environments, and tune the performance until it is acceptable.
+In addition, I saw how powerful differential equations combined with matrices could be.
+Also, I learned the importance of combining equipment with the right software.
+If, for instance, you have one sensor with less noise, you can also adjust the model, so that it becomes faster.